Physics-Augmented Data-EnablEd Predictive Control for Eco-driving of Mixed Traffic Considering Diverse Human Behaviors: System modeling

 \subsection{Characterization of Human Driver Behaviors}

-In order to represent human driver's behavior under the car-following scenario, the intelligent driver model (IDM) is adopted for its well-proven performance in avoiding accidents and generating realistic acceleration profiles \cite{treiber2013traffic}.
-Accelerations of HDVs can be calculated by the following equations:
+In order to represent human driver behavior under the car-following scenario, the intelligent driver model (IDM) is adopted as follows:

-where $v$, $a$ denote velocity and the maximum acceleration, respectively; $v_d$ is desired velocity; $\delta$ is acceleration exponent; $s^*$ is desired distance; $\Delta v$ is the velocity difference to its preceding vehicle; $s$ is the spacing (bumper to bumper) to the preceding vehicle; $s_{gap}$ is the minimum gap; $T$ is the (bumper to bumper) time headway to the preceding vehicle; and $b$ is the maximum deceleration.
+where $\Delta v$ is the velocity difference to its preceding vehicle; $s$ is the spacing (bumper to bumper) to the preceding vehicle; definitions of other parameters are given in Table \ref{tab:IDMparameters}.

 To capture the variety of human drivers, the field-test vehicle trajectory data from the NGSIM project is utilized \cite{alexiadis2004next}.
-By adopting the methods outlined in \cite{wang2022adaptive}, a distribution of time headway $T$ is obtained, as shown in Fig. \ref{fig_Distribution}.
+By adopting the methods outlined in \cite{wang2023adaptive}, IDM is calibrated based on the car-following information of different human drivers in this NGSIM dataset.
 To balance optimization performance and computational efficiency, five parameters ($a_{max},\delta,s_{gap},b, v_{d}$) of IDM are set as constants, as listed in Table \ref{tab:IDMparameters}.
-Time headway $T$ is selected as the main parameter to represent driver diversity.
-The distribution is calibrated based on the car-following velocity information of different human drivers in the NGSIM data set, which contains 1737 car-following episodes at a sampling rate of 10 Hz.
-Hence, 1737 sets of distinct driving behaviors can be represented by 1737 points in the distribution.
-Two points close together represent similar driving behavior, while points farther apart indicate a significant difference in driving behavior.
+Time headway $T_{gap}$ is selected as the main parameter to represent driver diversity, as shown in Fig. \ref{fig_Distribution}.